-Kick back and relax at Cafe Melba at Goodman Arts Centre, an oasis that’s the perfect place to chill out.
-Pick from its all-day breakfast menu or gourmet sandwiches—kids also get to dine for free on Mondays with every main course ordered.
-Other perks?
-Join the Kids Club for extra treats like mystery gifts, or head to Melba to enjoy the café’s bouncy castle; it’s up on weekdays from 3pm to 8pm and weekends from 9am to 8pm.
+Kick back and relax at Cafe Melba at Goodman Arts Centre, the perfect oasis for a relaxing day out.
+Pick from its all-day breakfast menu or gourmet sandwiches.
+Join the Kids Club for extra treats like mystery gifts, or enjoy the café’s bouncy castle; it’s up on weekdays from 3pm to 8pm and weekends from 9am to 8pm.

 Most restaurants in Singapore offer kid-friendly dining facilities.
 Be sure to keep a look out for eateries that offer free dining for the young ones with every adult main course ordered.